 Sort of a neighborhood gem, Gene’s Sausage Shop in Lincoln Square is one of my absolute favorites.
 Perhaps it’s because it’s a beer garden atop a wonderful European market.
 Or because I interviewed the friendly owners, the Luscz family, years ago at their original location for a TV segment, or it’s just simply how beautifully designed the rooftop is — clad in lovely wood slats, benches, and flower boxes all around.
 Of course, the beer and various types of sausage and potato pancakes are great too, but it’s the atmosphere that wins it for me.

-Another neighborhood find, this one in Andersonville, laid back and friendly Jerry’s Sandwiches is known for its monstrous list of sandwiches.
-They even cut down the menu recently, but it’s still a tome of hand-held choices.
+Another neighborhood find, this one in Andersonville, Fiya is a great Israeli-focused spot.
 The inside space is big and open with a wood bar, but it’s the back patio that wins my heart.
 Set on two levels with lots of planters and wood, I love the way they did it.

 Just down the street from Jerry’s is the newer Bongo Room (the original is in Wicker Park).
 I am in LOVE with this back patio.
 Every time I go, I swoon over the cozy feel, the natural-looking wood-work, and the vertical gardens on the slated walls.
 I want this in my own backyard.
 And of course you can’t beat the decadent breakfasts like the white chocolate, caramel, and pretzel pancakes or the deconstructed lobster roll benedict.
 Yum.

 The Duck Inn

 South of downtown in Bridgeport, The Duck Inn is a foodie’s haven.
 The popular gastropub has the feel of a real neighborhood bar/restaurant, but with award-winning food and a tranquil and delightful back patio.